The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: First order opacity expansion

 where $Q_1^2$ denotes a virtuality with shifted transverse momentum.
-As ${\bf k}_\text{c}$ is the transverse momentum of the charm quark in the final state, ${\bf k}_\text{c} + {\bf q}$ is the initial transverse momentum of the quark \emph{prior} to scattering.\footnote{The reader whose intuition prefers to associate ${\bf k}_\text{c} - {\bf q}$ with the quark momentum \emph{prior} to scattering may notice that a change ${\bf q} \to - {\bf q}$ of the integration variable in \eqref{eq3.5} would change trivially all arguments ${\bf k}_\text{c} + {\bf q} \to {\bf k}_\text{c} - {\bf q}$.
-The relative sign in ${\bf k}_\text{c} \pm {\bf q}$ is clearly unimportant since the integral in \eqref{eq3.5} goes over all azimuthal orientations of ${\bf q}$ and since $\vert a({\bf q})\vert^2$ is a scalar.} The virtuality $Q_1^2$ can therefore be interpreted as the virtuality of the vacuum splitting $g\to c\bar{c}$ \emph{prior} to scattering, i.e., $Q_1^2$ is the virtuality of the incoming parent gluon prior to interaction with the medium.
-As a function of in-medium path length $L$ measured in units of $\Gamma_1^{-1}$, the interference term in the first line of \eqref{eq3.5} interpolates between simple limiting cases
+As $\bm{\upkappa}$ is the transverse momentum in the final state, $\bm{\upkappa} + {\bf q}$ is the initial momentum \emph{prior} to scattering.\footnote{The reader whose intuition prefers to associate $\bm{\upkappa} - {\bf q}$ with the transverse momentum \emph{prior} to scattering may notice that a change ${\bf q} \to - {\bf q}$ of the integration variable in \eqref{eq3.6} would change trivially all arguments $\bm{\upkappa} + {\bf q} \to \bm{\upkappa}- {\bf q}$.
+The relative sign in $\bm{\upkappa} \pm {\bf q}$ is unimportant since the integral in \eqref{eq3.6} goes over all azimuthal orientations of ${\bf q}$ and since $\vert a_3({\bf q},z)\vert^2$ is a scalar.} The virtuality $Q_1^2$ can therefore be interpreted as the virtuality of the vacuum splitting $g\to c\bar{c}$ \emph{prior} to scattering, i.e., $Q_1^2$ is the virtuality of the incoming parent gluon prior to interaction with the medium.
+The interference term in the first line of \eqref{eq3.6} interpolates between simple limiting cases